Oral Hygiene Summer Tips

 Limit Certain Foods

-• Some summer favorites can be tough on your teeth.
-Sticky snacks like fruit roll-ups or caramel stick between teeth and invite decay.
+• Some summer favorites can be surprisingly tough on your teeth.
+Sticky snacks like fruit roll-ups, caramel, and chewy candies cling between teeth, creating a breeding ground for bacteria and decay.

-• Being mindful about these foods helps maintain your smile through the summer months and supports overall summer and dental health.
+• Being mindful of your summer snacking habits helps maintain your smile’s strength and reflects smart Oral Health Tips for Summer and overall summer and dental health.

 Protect Your Teeth During Sports